-- 1. Williamson County Purchasing and Procurement Card (P-Card) policies are intended to provide consistent procedures for the acquisition of materials, supplies, and services required by Williamson County.
-The responsibility to adhere to all Purchasing and P-Card policies rests with the employee, supervisor, department head, or elected officials who certifies conformance to them. - 2.
-The Williamson County Purchasing Manual as well as other more detailed information directing specific purchasing procedures and processes can be located on the SharePoint Purchasing Portal at: https://wilco365.sharepoint.com/purchasingportal.
+1. Williamson County adheres to Texas Local Government Code and Williamson County Purchasing Policy.
+Williamson County Purchasing and Procurement Card (P-Card) policies are intended to provide consistent procedures for the acquisition of materials, supplies, and services required by Williamson County.
+The responsibility to adhere to all Purchasing and P-Card policies rests with the employee, supervisor, department head, or elected officials who certifies conformance to them.

+2. The Williamson County Purchasing Manual, P-Card Manual, as well as other more detailed information directing specific purchasing procedures and processes, can be located on the SharePoint Purchasing Portal at: https://wilco365.sharepoint.com/purchasingportal.